← Back to AI Xens Home

 Principle 3: Consent

 We obtain meaningful consent for the collection, use, and disclosure of personal information.
 Consent may be express or implied and can be withdrawn at any time, subject to legal or contractual restrictions.
+Our website distinguishes between essential data (legitimate interest, always-on) and analytics data (explicit opt-in required).

 Principle 4: Limiting Collection